William Gibson Sloan: Life

-For many years, his work in Faroe had little effect, but eventually a few people started gathering in "Ebenezer Hall" also known as "Sloan's Hall", which was built in Tórshavn in 1879.
-As the number of congregants was increasing, a new and bigger "Ebenezer" was built in 1905.
-The congregation eventually grew into the biggest independent congregation in the islands, second only to the established church.
+For many years, Sloan's work in the Faroes progressed slowly, but eventually a few people started gathering in "Ebenezer Hall" also known as "Sloan's Hall", which was built in Tórshavn in 1879.
+The first baptisms by immersion were held in 1880, which caused some controversy at the time.
+As the number of congregants increased, a new and bigger "Ebenezer" was built in 1905.
+Other Brethren congregations were also established in the islands as a result of the work of Sloan and those who supported him.